fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* Provide extra data to enhance the visual quality or usability of a UI.
 For example, objects could include a link to an icon (or a base64-encoded version of an icon).
 * Where not to use?
 	* Users should avoid using the Kubernetes API server as a general-purpose database.
-	* Annotations are good for small bits of data that are highlyassociated with a specific resource.
+	* Annotations are good for small bits of data that are highly associated with a specific resource.
 If you want to store data in Kubernetes but you don’t have an obvious object to associate it with, consider storing that data in some other, more appropriate database.
-	* Labels can be used to filter objects serverside, whereas annotations can't
+	* Labels can be used to filter objects server-side, whereas annotations can't

 ```json
 "annotations": {